JRC404/master-17/html/firstSite/css.md

 </body>
 ```

 3. External styling - which is a css file located outside of the html file.
+Allowing multiple files to be styled with the same code.
+A lot easier than the other two implementation styles.
 ```html
 <head>
     <link rel="stylesheet" href="style.css">